kwaak

 will show all available commands.

 On initial boot up, Kwaak will index your codebase.
 This can take a while, depending on the size.
 Once indexing has been completed once, subsequent startups will be faster.
-Indexes are stored with lancedb, and indexing is cached with redb.
+Indexes are stored with duckdb, and indexing is cached with redb.

 Kwaak provides a chat interface similar to other LLM chat applications.
 You can type messages to the agent, and the agent will try to accomplish the task and respond.